Starting a Business, Tips

 Important Skills for Business Owners: Functional Skills

-• social media marketing
+• Social media marketing

-• money management
+• Money management

-• making sound business decisions with less information
+• Making decisions with limited information

 Social Media Marketing